 Eat the freshest fish in Boca de Yuma

 If the option of a road-trip does sound interesting for you, but you don’t want to spend a night away from Punta Cana, Boca de Yuma might be the perfect destination for you.
-It is around an hour away from Punta Cana and the perfect destination if you want to explore Punta Cana off-the-beaten-track, but don’t head too far.
+It is around an hour away from Punta Cana and the perfect place to visit if you want to explore Punta Cana off-the-beaten-track, but don’t head too far.

 Boca de Yuma is a fishing village along the southern coast of the Dominican Republic with many things to do and see.
 You can rent a little fishing boat and explore a pristine beach, you can enjoy the views from the steep cliffs, walk to an underground lagoon with crystal-clear waters or watch the locals jumping into “Hoyo El Zumbador”, a natural pool filled with saltwater.